Deepan-Karmakar/p5.js-tutorial/Friendly-Debugger.md

 * They work in the IDE.

 ## Known Limitations
 * It throws an error incorrectly when a function has multiple types it accepts.
-This comes up for image when you create graphics rather than.
+This comes up for image when you create graphics rather than load an image directly.
 * Only detects an error in loadXML and loadTable when the file is requested as a url and not as a file path.
 I think this has to do with the reqwest library as documented here: https://github.com/ded/reqwest/issues/177

 ## In The Works